 The electric utility shall provide the data in each plot in tabular form in the workpapers.

+All other parties to the IRP filing docket shall also label each plot and provide the data contained in or underlying that party's responses to the electric utility's IRP filing in the same manner required of the electric utility in sub-subsections (A) and (B).

-The electric utility shall number, reference, and explain all plots and data tables in the text of the technical volumes and the workpapers.
+The electric utility shall number, reference, and explain all plots and data tables in the text of the technical volumes.

 Citations within text.

-The electric utility shall describe and document all scenario and sensitivity assumptions, data inputs, modeling assumptions, modeling files and results, and rationale for inclusion or exclusion to enable stakeholder review, replication, and independent evaluation.
+The electric utility shall describe and document all scenario and sensitivity assumptions, data inputs, modeling assumptions, modeling files and results, together with reasonable documentation of the same, and shall also and provide a reasonably detailed narrative outlining the rationale for inclusion or exclusion to enable stakeholder review, replication, and independent evaluation.

 For every data point referenced in the IRP filing, the electric utility shall provide a specific citation to the underlying workpaper file name, and tab from which the data was sourced.

-The electric utility shall express all costs and benefits in nominal dollars.
+The electric utility and any other party to the IRP docket shall include an indication of whether relevant costs and benefits in their respective filings are expressed in real or nominal dollars.

 Within two (2) business days of the electric utility submitting the IRP filing, the electric utility shall make available to stakeholders all data, modeling inputs, assumptions, and results for the alternative resource plans pursuant to 20 CSR 4240-21.060(4) and for all risk scenarios and sensitivity analyses pursuant to 20 CSR 4240-21.060(4).

-The electric utility shall provide staff and public counsel reasonable access to modeling software, tools, standards, formatting and data files the electric utility used for the purpose of verifying results or performing independent modeling runs, as the
+Subject to their ability to securely receive and house the same, the electric utility shall provide staff and public counsel reasonable access to modeling software, tools, & standards the electric utility used for the purpose of verifying results or performing independent modeling runs, as the

 commission designated in conformance with section 393.1900.1(5) RSMo.
-The electric utility shall bear all costs of compliance for this section.

 20 CSR 4240-21.
 030 Load Forecasting Requirements